As one of Europe’s sunniest capitals, Lisbon’s beauty strikes most first-time visitors.

 Lisbon has a wide range of excellent hotels, from international brands to boutique hotels.
 Here are some of the best hotels by neighbourhood.
 Another good option for families are self-catering apartments located in central areas such as Baixa and Chiado.
 There also numerous backpacker hostels in Lisbon.

 When is the best time to visit Lisbon?

 You can visit Lisbon any time of the year – it’s never too rainy or too cold.
 Summers can be hot but not impossible, since there is usually a sea breeze.
 There are occasional heat waves between June and August, due to African air masses, generally lasting no more than 3 to 5 days.
 Winters are pleasant with many sunny days, and snow is nonexistent.

 During the shoulder months (April, May, September and October), the weather in Lisbon is usually sunny with pleasant temperatures.
-For more details on the best seasons to visit, check out this When to Go page.
+For more details on the best seasons to visit, check our When to Go page.

 Is it easy to get around Lisbon?

 The city is not very large and has a reasonable public transport system.
 In central Lisbon, the metro is the most practical way to travel, complemented by the yellow buses and trams to reach parts of the city that are not accessible by metro.

 For information on Lisbon’s public transport, check out our Getting Around Lisbon page.
 Use the Viva Viagem card to pay for your journeys.
 For sightseeing tours, there a number of options including the hop-on hop-off buses and the tuk-tuk rides.